Senior Executive Vice President, Payments, Virtual Solutions and Innovation

 Modjtabai has been named as one of the “Most Powerful Women in Banking” by American Banker.
 The San Francisco Business Times named her one of the “100 Most Influential Women in Bay Area Business” and Bank Technology News recognized her as one of “The Innovators.”
 Additionally, she received the “Ellis Island Medal of Honor,” awarded for her outstanding personal and professional achievements, coupled with preserving the richness of her heritage.

-As an active member of the community, she serves on the board of trustees for The Marine Mammal Center and is an advisory member of the Stanford Center on Longevity.
-Modjtabai also serves on the board of directors for Avnet, Inc., a leading global technology distributor.
+As an active member of the community, she serves on the board of trustees for The Marine Mammal Center and on the board of directors for Avnet, Inc., a leading global technology distributor.

 She earned a Bachelor’s degree in industrial engineering from Stanford University and an MBA in finance from Columbia University.